kandolfp/ws23_ulg_vu_ama_performance/pages/hpc/multithreading.md

 As we could see, in the above example from the docs, the loop is automatically split up per index for the threads available.
 This means each of the threads is performing the same loop and as the context and memory is shared also access the same storage.
 This is problematic for our variable `M`.
-This means each thread reads and writes in the same variable but this also means the result is not correct.
+This means each thread reads and writes into the same variable but this also means the result is not correct.
 It might override the results of other threads or they all read at the same time but only one result will be written in the end.
 In short the counter is totally wrong.
 We call this [race condition](https://en.wikipedia.org/wiki/Race_condition).